Many or all companies we feature compensate us. Compensation and editorial

 Should you refinance Sallie Mae student loans?

 Refinancing any student loan isn’t a black-and-white situation.
 You’ll need to weigh several factors first.
-Keep reading for more details about each situation in the table below.
+Keep reading the table below for more details about each situation.

 Consider refinancing if Reconsider if